dotpointer/dptools/README.md

 ### Prerequisites

-The following is necessary to run the software:
+The following is necessary to install and run the software:

 ```
 - Debian Linux 9 or similar system
 - Bash shell
+- Git
 - PHP
 - PHP-cURL
 - PHP-MySQLi